 Capital is not the same as collateral, though they have been confused a bit.
 Remember that capital is your friend paying a portion of the cost up front.
 Collateral, on the other hand, is something your friend lets you hold until they repay you.
 It could be a piece of jewelry, a piece of stereo equipment, or something else that they find valuable.
 The agreement is that if they do not repay, you have the right to sell that collateral to make back your money.

 In the loan world, collateral may be a car title, a check, a piece of land, or anything else the lender finds valuable enough to regain their money.
 While collateral does not necessarily guarantee approval, it does improve your chances because a secured loan- a loan attached to collateral- is less of a financial risk for the lender.
 If you are applying for a loan, it might be wise to have something in mind that you can use as collateral just in case.

-Likewise, a lender has to consider all conditions.
-Of course things such as the terms of the loan, i.e. principle and interest rates, need to be factored in.
+A lender has to consider all conditions.
+Of course. things such as the terms of the loan, i.e. principle and interest rates, need to be factored in.
 How else will you or the lender know if you can afford the loan?
-However, there are other factors that are beyond the borrowers control that still have to be considered- such as the housing market, in general.
+However, there are other factors that are beyond the borrowers’ control that still have to be considered- such as the housing market, in general.
 A borrower has no control over the condition of the housing market but it can prevent loan approval.

 Finding a Lender